mysticstylez/KitPatcher/README.md

 Dependencies included in this package.
 If it's an issue then please reach out to me.

 MIT License - Can use for personal projects or commercial game use.
-Please do not redistribute modified copies of this source code for commercial use.
+Please do not redistribute modified copies of this source code for commercial use by itself.

 Versions: